goombamaui/paragonx/content/events/24fall-amc8.md

 ## Description

 This course is for students who have a solid understanding of Algebra 1 and Geometry and are aiming for a high score on the AMC 8.
-In this five-week program, we will teach algebra and counting skills necessary to solve AMC 8 problems and the first 15 problems on the AMC 10.
+In this eight-week program, we will teach algebra and counting skills necessary to solve AMC 8 problems and the first 15 problems on the AMC 10.
 In addition, we will give students problem-solving tips specific to math competitions and assign homework on a weekly basis, some of which will be reviewed in class.

 Note: All material is different from the previous AMC 8 courses.